TechEra Engineering Pays Defaulted NCD Interest

 The total financial indebtedness of the listed entity, including both short-term and long-term debt, was reported at ₹32.06 crore.
 The disclosure was signed by Pratiksha Kumbhare, Company Secretary and Compliance Officer, for TechEra Engineering (India) Limited.

-Will Techera Engineering be able to meet the principal redemption obligation of ₹1.5 crore due on September 11, 2026, given its current default on interest payments?
+Will TechEra Engineering be able to meet the principal redemption obligation of ₹1.5 crore due on September 11, 2026, given the recent interest payment delay?

-How might this NCD default impact Techera Engineering's ability to raise future debt financing or negotiate terms with existing creditors given its total indebtedness of ₹32.06 crore?
+How might the delayed interest payment impact TechEra Engineering's ability to raise future debt financing, particularly given its total indebtedness of ₹32.06 crore?

 TechEra Engineering Reports H1 Net Profit of 14 Crore Rupees, Reversing Previous Year Loss